 How can we think like a planet?
 This question moves us from "me" to "we," from the individual to the community.
-To navigate through our predicament, we need each other in community and we need to take collective action on a global scale.
+To navigate through our predicament, we need each other in community and we need to take collective action in our bioregion – the smallest scale reflecting planetary processes.
 We also need to see ourselves as a part of all living things.
 Says Carol Campbell, part of our Group of Seven, "A lot of our schooling systems are built on survival of the fittest… It's the basis of an ego system, all about the individual and the ego of that person.
 My hope would be to shift from ego to eco-system.
 To learning how to really connect with each other, the interdependence piece of community."

 What's y/our legacy?
 Individually and collectively, we all have the power to make lasting, meaningful impact over the long term.
 "Now" isn't just this moment; we need to start thinking in terms of the interconnection of time in a "long now" because today is yesterday's tomorrow.
 How will we use this power?
 It comes down to all the little ways, every day, that we help shape a world that's more cruel or kind, competitive or collaborative, destructive or respectful.
 Legacy is the future our actions create.
 Says Peter Whitehouse, part of our Group of Seven, "One of the things that defines us as human beings is that we look for purpose.
 We have the ability to see ourselves aging and recognize that we're going to die.
 We can also recognize that our purpose can continue beyond our own death.
 That's legacy.
 What I would like my legacy – and our legacy as a species – to be is that we worked hard together, and had a little fun along the way, in order to try to achieve something better."